Post masthead background

 4. Artificial Intelligence & Automation

-The most recent wave: AI assistants that
+The most recent wave of property technology includes AI assistants that:

 • Automate lease audits.